-o Proposed West Weber Corridor.
-Corridor preservation and coordination with UDOT for this regional improvement will be integral to the long-term development of

-Roadway cross sections which establish a natural hierarchy of roadway networks from alley load to minor arterial.
+- Proposed West Weber Corridor.
+Corridor preservation and coordination with UDOT for this regional improvement will be integral to the long-term development of Westbridge Meadows and its associated commercial uses. - o Industrial Byway.
+A right-of-way will be preserved for the future connection of the West Weber Corridor and the Industrial Byway along the south boundary. - O Roadway cross sections which establish a natural hierarchy of roadway networks from alley load to minor arterial.
 Each cross section will be utilized as determined by a traffic study and applicable land use types.
-Roadway edge treatment options are
+Roadway edge treatment options are provided for differing circumstances.